 What is piloncillo?

 It is quite probable that you have already tried it, especially used as a sweetener in natural and homemade desserts, and surely you did not know its name; but what was it delicious?
-It is known by the name of piloncillo, and depending on where you are, it is also known by other names: scraping, scratching, sweet tying, sweet lid, brown sugar, pancake, paper, empanizao or chancaca.
+It is known by the name of piloncillo, and depending on where you are, it is also known by other names: scraping, scratching, sweet tying, sweet lid, brown sugar, pancake, paper, empanizao, or chancaca.
 While in countries like Pakistan or India, it is known as jaggery or gur.

 It is characterized by being a food whose only ingredient is sugarcane juice, which is dried before going through the purification process.
-That same process that turns juice into brown sugar.
+That same process turns juice into brown sugar.

 As we explained briefly at the beginning, we are faced with the juice extracted from the sugar cane.
-It is original from Mexico, and its soft caramel flavor makes it a tremendously delicious option when it comes to sweetening desserts and drinks.
+It is originally from Mexico, and its soft caramel flavor makes it a tremendously delicious option when it comes to sweetening desserts and drinks.

-In fact, among the most important benefits of panela that we find in this wonderful natural sweetener, we can especially distinguish its large amount of nutrients, in which we not only find vitamins (especially B vitamins, in addition to vitamin A, C, D and E) but also with minerals (particularly calcium, phosphorus, iron, magnesium, copper, zinc and manganese).
+In fact, among the most important benefits of panela that we find in this wonderful natural sweetener, we can especially distinguish its large amount of nutrients, in which we not only find vitamins (especially B vitamins, in addition to vitamin A, C, D, and E) but also with minerals (particularly calcium, phosphorus, iron, magnesium, copper, zinc, and manganese).

 Do you know how it is obtained and how to use it?

 Obtaining piloncillo is still done by hand.
 In this sense, for its production, the sugar cane juice is cooked and subjected to very high temperatures, until the moment when a very dense molasses begins to form.
-Subsequently, this dense paste is passed through some molds to allow it to dry, set and solidify.
-It is precisely these molds that give it its curious shape and appearance, whether in the form of a spherical cap, rectangle or prism.
+Subsequently, this dense paste is passed through some molds to allow it to dry, set, and solidify.
+It is precisely these molds that give it its curious shape and appearance, whether in the form of a spherical cap, rectangle, or prism.

 For its production, the sugar cane juice is cooked and subjected to high temperatures, until it forms a kind of molasses that is characterized by being quite dense.
-Subsequently it is passed to a mold in the form of a prism or spherical cap, where it is allowed to dry until it sets or solidifies.
+Subsequently, it is passed to a mold in the form of a prism or spherical cap, where it is allowed to dry until it sets or solidifies.

-In the elaboration process three vessels are used, which can be made of bronze or copper.
-In the first start the cooking of the liquid from the cane.
+In the elaboration process, three vessels are used, which can be made of bronze or copper.
+The first start the cooking of the liquid from the cane.
 In the second, the foam and other impurities that have been generated as a result of the boil of the first are transferred.
 Then, consecutively, the same process occurs until the third vessel is reached.
 However, the first of the vessels is the one with the best quality, standing out for being a light brown semi-transparent solid.

 This elaboration is carried out mainly in small factories, which are traditionally known as trapiches.

-Benefits of piloncillo
+Benefits of Piloncillo